-Elderly/disabled housing reserves 13.5% of its units for people with disabilities ages 22-59.
+Elderly/disabled housing reserves 13.5% of its units for adults with disabilities.
 It is generally not a good fit for someone who needs a live in aide, as almost all units are one bedroom.

 While a person can apply for housing in any of the housing authorities that use the CHAMP, it is worth noting these housing authorities all use local preference.
 That means a resident of that community will have priority over a non-resident in receiving a unit or voucher.
 Resident priority usually extends to people who work (or volunteer) in a community even if they don’t live there.
 As a result, it generally makes sense to only apply for units in a community where you live, work, or volunteer.
 (If you live in a community without a housing authority, you should apply to a nearby community.)
-The exception to this rule of thumb is the AHVP portion of the application.
-In general, a person with a disability should apply to all housing authorities that offer AHVP vouchers.
-While it will take them longer than a resident, they may still get a voucher.
+The exception to this rule of thumb is the AHVP and MRVP portable vouchers.
+In general, a person with a disability should apply to both portable voucher lists.
+Please note, you do NOT have to use a portable voucher in the community that issued it.

 (Please note that nothing on this website is intended as legal advice, there is no guarantee the information provided is accurate, and using the information provided does not guarantee one will receive a housing voucher.
 For a complete legal disclaimer, please click here.)